traja-team/traja/docs/source/plots.rst

 Clustering Trajectories
 -----------------------

-Trajectories can be clustered using :func:`traja.plot_clustermap`.
+Trajectories can be clustered using :func:`traja.plotting.plot_clustermap`.

 Colors corresponding to each trajectory can be specified with the ``colors`` argument.